bassoy/papers/ttm-extended/extensions.md

     * [todo] instead of subtensor, the notion of qd-slices is used.
     * [todo] add cblas description with paramater explanation.
 * Section Algorithm:
-    * description considers + table?? includes matrix B with column-major format
+    * description considers + table includes matrix B with column-major format
+    * [todo] decide if you want the table to be included
         * [done] extra chapter reveals
 * Section Experimental Setup:
     * [todo] adds better description to the tensor shapes